CsabaSzabo/ingatlan-kereso/README.md

 - Go to the [Google APIs Console](https://console.developers.google.com/).
 - Create a new project.
 - Click *Enable API*.
-Search for and enable the Google Drive API.
+Search for and enable the Google Drive API and Google Sheets API
 - *Create credentials* for a *Web Server* to access *Application Data*.
 - Name the service account and grant it a *Project* Role of *Editor*.
 - Download the JSON file.